filipe-silva/FireflyIII.Net/generated/docs/BudgetsApi.md

             var apiInstance = new BudgetsApi(config);
             var id = 1;  // int | The ID of the requested budget.
-            var startDate = Mon Sep 17 01:00:00 WEST 2018;  // DateTime? | A date formatted YYYY-MM-DD, to get info on how much the user has spent.  (optional) var endDate = Mon Dec 31 00:00:00 WET 2018;  // DateTime? | A date formatted YYYY-MM-DD, to get info on how much the user has spent.  (optional)
+            var start = Mon Sep 17 01:00:00 WEST 2018;  // DateTime? | A date formatted YYYY-MM-DD, to get info on how much the user has spent.  (optional) var end = Mon Dec 31 00:00:00 WET 2018;  // DateTime? | A date formatted YYYY-MM-DD, to get info on how much the user has spent.  (optional)

             try
             {
                 // Get a single budget.
-                BudgetSingle result = apiInstance.GetBudget(id, startDate, endDate);
+                BudgetSingle result = apiInstance.GetBudget(id, start, end);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)